 by Staff Writers

-The shooting took place in the Jamrud area of Khyber, one of seven districts in Pakistan's semi-autonomous tribal belt where Taliban and Islamist militants are active.
+Khyber is one of seven districts that make up Pakistan's semi-autonomous tribal belt where Taliban and Islamist militants are active.

-Islamabad reopened the Afghan border to NATO traffic in August, ending a seven-month blockade imposed after botched US air raids killed 24 Pakistani troops in November 2011.
+From November 2011 to July 2012, Pakistan shut its Afghan border to overland NATO traffic after botched US air raids killed 24 Pakistani troops.

 News From Across The Stans